Monetary policy: Credit guidance

-The European Central Bank's ongoing TLTROs operations can also be described as form of credit guidance insofar as the level of interest rate ultimately paid by banks is differentiated according to the volume of lending made by commercial banks at the end of the maintenance period.
+The European Central Bank's ongoing TLTROs operations can also be described as a form of credit guidance insofar as the level of interest rate ultimately paid by banks is differentiated according to the volume of lending made by commercial banks at the end of the maintenance period.
 If commercial banks achieve a certain lending performance threshold, they get a discount interest rate, that is lower than the standard key interest rate.
 For this reason, some economists have described the TLTROs as a "dual interest rates" policy.

-China is also applying a form of dual rate policy.
+Civil society organizations and think tanks have proposed the introduction of a "green TLTRO" in order to lower the cost of funding and stimulate bank lending targeted at green projects, echoing the French President Emmanual Macron, who called for introducing "green interest rates".

+In 2021, the Bank of Japan and People's Bank of China have introduced differentiated interest rates on green dedicated refinancing operations.

 Exchange requirements

 To influence the money supply, some central banks may require that some or all foreign exchange receipts (generally from exports) be exchanged for the local currency.
 The rate that is used to purchase local currency may be market-based or arbitrarily set by the bank.
 This tool is generally used in countries with non-convertible currencies or partially convertible currencies.
 The recipient of the local currency may be allowed to freely dispose of the funds, required to hold the funds with the central bank for some period of time, or allowed to use the funds subject to certain restrictions.
 In other cases, the ability to hold or use the foreign exchange may be otherwise limited.

-In this method, money supply is increased by the central bank when it purchases the foreign currency by issuing (selling) the local currency.
+In this method, the money supply is increased by the central bank when it purchases the foreign currency by issuing (selling) the local currency.
 The central bank may subsequently reduce the money supply by various means, including selling bonds or foreign exchange interventions.

 Collateral policy

 In some countries, central banks may have other tools that work indirectly to limit lending practices and otherwise restrict or regulate capital markets.
 For example, a central bank may regulate margin lending, whereby individuals or companies may borrow against pledged securities.
 The margin requirement establishes a minimum ratio of the value of the securities to the amount borrowed.

 Central banks often have requirements for the quality of assets that may be held by financial institutions; these requirements may act as a limit on the amount of risk and leverage created by the financial system.
-These requirements may be direct, such as requiring certain assets to bear certain minimum credit ratings, or indirect, by the central bank lending to counter-parties only when security of a certain quality is pledged as collateral.
+These requirements may be direct, such as requiring certain assets to bear certain minimum credit ratings, or indirect, by the central bank lending to counterparties only when the security of a certain quality is pledged as collateral.